Pro Bowl

-History of the Pro Bowl
+History

 The first "Pro All-Star Game", featuring the all-stars of the 1938 season (as well as three players from the Los Angeles Bulldogs and Hollywood Bears, who were not members of the league), was played on January 15, 1939, at Wrigley Field in Los Angeles.
 The NFL All-Star Game was played again in Los Angeles in 1940 and then in New York and Philadelphia in 1941 and 1942 respectively.
 Although originally planned as an annual contest, the all-star game was discontinued after 1942 because of travel restrictions put in place during World War II.
 During the first five all-star games, an all-star team would face that year's league champion.
 The league champion won the first four games before the all-stars were victorious in the final game of this early series.

 The concept of an all-star game was not revived until June 1950, when the newly christened "Pro Bowl" was approved.
 The game was sponsored by the Los Angeles Publishers Association.
 It was decided that the game would feature all-star teams from each of the league's two conferences rather than the league champion versus all-star format which had been used previously.
 This was done to avoid confusion with the Chicago College All-Star Game, an annual game which featured the league champion against a collegiate all-star team.
 The teams would be led by the coach of each of the conference champions.
 Immediately prior to the Pro Bowl, following the 1949 season, the All-America Football Conference, which contributed three teams to the NFL in a partial merger in 1950, held its own all-star game, the Shamrock Bowl.

 The first 21 games of the series (1951–1972) were played in Los Angeles.
 The site of the game was changed annually for each of the next seven years before the game was moved to Aloha Stadium in Halawa, Hawaii, for 30 straight seasons from 1980 through 2009.
 The 2010 Pro Bowl was played at Sun Life Stadium, the home stadium of the Miami Dolphins and host site of Super Bowl XLIV, on January 31, the first time ever that the Pro Bowl was held before the championship game (a decision probably due to increasingly low Nielsen ratings from being regarded as an anti-climax to the Super Bowl).
 With the new rule being that the conference teams do not include players from the teams that will be playing in the Super Bowl, the Pro Bowl then returned to Hawaii in 2011 but was again held during the week before the Super Bowl, where it remained for three more years.